How to Use Visual Merchandising Analytics to Optimize SKU Density

 - Our visual merchandising platform enables consistent execution across stores, capturing planogram accuracy and compliance data at scale.

-- By connecting SKU-level performance with store-specific merchandising with our platform’s Store Insights, teams can identify where SKU density is driving results — and where it’s not.
+- By connecting SKU-level performance with store-specific merchandising with Insights, retailers can identify where SKU density is driving results — and where it’s not.

 In visual merchandising, the right number of SKUs isn’t the most that can fit, but the few that perform the best in each space.